Table of Contents

-As we end another year and preparing for 2021 to start… With a humble and wide-open heart–thank you for following, sharing, and modeling my work (whether via my blog posts, tweets, books, and speaking at events) over these past 12 months.
+As we end another year and prepare for 2021 to start… With a humble and wide-open heart–thank you for following, sharing, and modeling my work (whether via my blog posts, tweets, books, or speaking at events) over these past 12 months.

 The last day of the year!
 A good one to reflect on 2020 and to plan for 2021.
 What do you want to achieve in 2021?
 Not only work but also regards to family, health, wealth, friends, hobbies, projects, study and so on… You are welcome to share your thoughts in the comment section below.

 I’ve taken the habit every year to reflect on the past 12 months, I took some time to gather whatever insights I can and focus on the year ahead.